 - Workflows can be run in either generative mode, meaning that Shoobx will create the documents for you, or in upload mode, which allows you to upload the previously executed documents and capture important information about them.

-- The first page of a workflow will give you the option of choosing between "upload" or "create."
+- The first page of a workflow will give you the option of choosing between "upload" or "create" (note that, in some cases, like the Stock Incentive Plan workflow, the upload and generative processes are two different workflows).

-- You should choose to "upload" a document to Shoobx if you have already completed a process.
-This is especially useful for when you want to documents created outside the platform (and the information in them) to appear in your equity reports (like the cap table), HR reports, or data room.
+- You should choose to "upload" a document to Shoobx if you have fully executed documents in hand.
+This will allow you to bring documents created outside the platform into Shoobx, and capture the information in them for the applicable reports.

 - You should use the generative workflow if you have not yet created the documents and need Shoobx to create the documents for you.
 For instance, you can generate offer letters for your new employees on Shoobx and electronically sign them.

-- In some cases, it is possible to use the upload workflow but still generate stock certificates at the end of the workflow.
+- Also note, in some cases, it is possible to use the upload path but still generate stock certificates at the end of the workflow.
 This feature is available in Shoobx's equity financing and stock transfer workflow, among others.

-- Regardless of whether you upload or generate documents on Shoobx, once this information is on our platform, this data seamlessly populates other important documents or reports.
+- Regardless of whether you upload or generate documents on Shoobx, once this information is on the platform, this data seamlessly populates other important documents or reports.

 Frequently Asked Questions for Generative Workflows